|Guide||♦||297 Triplogs||1 Topic|

 short but steep

-Overview: Of all the new trails in the southwest area of South Mountain Park, the Mine Drop Trail is easily the steepest and most challenging trail, whether you're ascending or descending.
+Of all the new trails in the southwest area of South Mountain Park, the Mine Drop Trail is easily the steepest and most challenging trail, whether you're ascending or descending.
 This trail connects the lower end of the Valley Trail to the National Trail while passing by a not-so-abandoned mine shaft.

-Hike: Start at the end of Chandler Blvd. where the road barricade is.
+Start at the end of Chandler Blvd. where the road barricade is.
 As of Feb.
-2011, parking spaces have been striped in along the end of the road there as parking for hikers.
+2011, parking spaces have been stripped along the end of the road there as parking for hikers.
 A section of trail is visible just beyond the barricade heading west.
 This trail will head west for a few hundred yards and then turn north and east.
 A shortcut is to head north on 19th Ave., intersecting Chandler Blvd. at the dead end.
-From the end of that short road, you drop down into a wash and through makeshift party area, complete with empty containers and an abandoned couch under a mesquite tree.
+From the end of that short road, you drop down into a wash and through a makeshift party area, complete with empty containers and an abandoned couch under a mesquite tree.
 Make your way past this mess and up out of the wash heading north to the trail.
 Once on the trail, head east.
 Pink "hairy" survey markers mark the trail in some spots, such as junctions, but the trail is well built and easy to follow.

 At the first junction, head to your right.
-If you head east you will end up on the Gila View West Trail and on the ridgeline immediately in front of you on your left.
+If you head east, you will end up on the Gila View West Trail and on the ridgeline immediately in front of you on your left.
 Taking the trail to the right will swing you around the eastern edge of the ridge and towards the Valley Trail.
 Take the Valley Trail (in the lower portion of a wash) until you see a cairned junction to head up and out of the wash.
-This trail junction will be just past the junction of two washes and the trail you take will be like taking the right part of a fork of two trails, similar to the one at the beginning.
+This trail junction will be just past the junction of two washes, and the trail you take will be like taking the right part of a fork of two trails, similar to the one at the beginning.
 Once you're out of the wash, the wash heading north towards South Mt. should be to your right.
 If it's to your left, you turned too soon.
 Go back and get up on the west side of the wash.

 This junction is the beginning of the Ruins Trail.
 Once out of the wash, you'll be heading north towards the ruin and South Mt.
 This area is fairly level but with a gradual climb.
 About halfway to the ruins, you will encounter the junction of the Mine Drop Trail.